Disciplin A Kitschme: Back in Belgrade (2005–2019)

 In 2004, Kojić returned to Belgrade and started working on several projects; during the year, he played guitar on the recording and produced the album Mene treba ovaj grad baš ovakvu kakva sam (This City Needs Me Just the Way I Am) by singer-songwriter Bojana Bulatović "Bo", and wrote music for 11 episodes of the Radio Television of Serbia educational young adult show Pravo da znam (My Right to Know).
 The following year, Tom Tom Music released Ove ruke nisu male...
 2 (These Hands Are Not Small...
 2), featuring the reissue of the album Svi za mnom! and as bonus tracks appeared the unreleased music Kojić recorded for Želimir Žilnik's film Pretty Women Walking Through the City.
 During the year, in Akademija club, Kojić held screenings of his short films, which were followed by jam sessions featuring Belgrade rock and jazz musicians.
 The events were entitled Fank-i-lastiš Crnog Zuba (Black Tooth's Funk-and-Rubber Band).
 Part of the recordings from these sessions was released in 2010 on the DVD Fank-i-lastiš Crnog Zuba by MCF Records.

-In 2005, a new lineup of Disciplin A Kitchme, featuring Kazna Za Uši vocalist Manja Đorđević, former Sunshine, Partibrejkers and Električni Orgazam drummer Miloš Velimir "Buca" and percussionist PP (who spent only a short time with the band), recorded the band's comeback single "Političari + virusi" ("Politicians + Viruses"), released by Tom Tom Music in 2005, featuring the "TV mix", "antivirus" and instrumental version of the track.
+In 2005, a new line-up of Disciplin A Kitchme, featuring Kazna Za Uši vocalist Manja Đorđević, former Sunshine, Partibrejkers and Električni Orgazam drummer Miloš Velimir "Buca" and percussionist PP (who spent only a short time with the band), recorded the band's comeback single "Političari + virusi" ("Politicians + Viruses"), released by Tom Tom Music in 2005, featuring the "TV mix", "antivirus" and instrumental version of the track.
 On 10 July 2005, the band performed on the main stage at the EXIT Festival.
 The recording of the performance was released on the Uživo sa Egzit-a! / Live at Exit!
 DVD by PGP-RTS in 2006.

 In 2007, Disciplin A Kitchme released their eight studio album, Kada kažeš muzika, na šta tačno misliš, reci mi?
 (When You Say Music, of What Exactly do You Think, Tell Me?).
 The album was conceptual, mainly dealing with the growing popularity of MP3 music, especially in the songs "Bunt" ("Riot"), "Info" and "Neko mora to da spreči" ("Somebody Has to Stop It").
 The album also featured a new version of "Političari + Virusi".
 After the album release, the band started touring and performed at the 42nd Gitarijada, the 2008 EXIT Festival, Jelen Pivo Live and other festivals as well as on their own concerts held in Serbia and abroad.